subdesign/codeigniter-ipfilter/README.md

 # IP filter Codeigniter helper

-With IP filter helper you can filter for example logged IP addresses from DB, and show only the ones that are allowed, even using wildcards on IP segments.
+With IP filter helper you can filter for example logged IP addresses from DB, and show only the ones that are allowed, even using wildcards on IP segments, like "192.168.*.*" .

 ***